MingGuangShao/Shownet/README.md

 # Shownet
-A utils to print various curve
+A utils to print various curve.
+You need python package: re  numpy matplotlib
-# If you have a caffe log, use shownet.py to print loss curve or acc curve
+## If you have a caffe log, use show.py to print loss curve or acc curve
-python shownet.py train.log
+python show.py train.log